-With that in mind, consider Gig Harbor.
-A town with shy of 8,000 residents and nestled into one of the Puget Sound’s most safe and secure natural harbors, Gig Harbor is a whole bunch of cliche words like charming and quaint and #PNW.
+With that in mind, why not plan a trip to Gig Harbor?
+Never heard of it?
+Gig Harbor is a town with shy of 8,000 residents.
+It’s nestled into one of the Puget Sound’s most safe and secure natural harbors.
+Gig Harbor is also a whole bunch of cliche words like charming and quaint and #PNW.
 It’s the perfect candidate for a day-trip, weekend getaway, or even (hint, hint) a long holiday weekend like the 4th of July or Labor Day.

 Traveling to Gig Harbor

 My first trip to Gig Harbor was decidedly residential; the second was much more immersive in the local economy and all it has to offer.
 Whether you’re visiting friends with waterfront property or looking for a luxe city center stay, Gig Harbor can oblige.